Newsletter Updates

 - What was the APL (All-Purpose Linotype) and why did it fail so spectacularly?

-- How did the International Typographic Union become so powerful?
+- How did the International Typographic Union become so powerful and so hated?

-- Why did the New York Times wait 20 years longer than almost anyone else to stop using the Linotype?
+- Why did the New York Times wait 20 years longer than everyone else to stop using the Linotype?

 - Why was Ottmar Mergenthaler so angry and depressed at the end of his life?

-- What was the relation between the U.S., U.K., German, and Italian Linotype companies?
+- What was the relation between the U.S., U.K., and German Linotype companies during two World Wars?

 - 14